ClosingBracket/osv/README.md

 In order to run an application on OSv, one needs to build an image by fusing OSv kernel, and the application files together.
 This, in high level can be achieved in two ways:
-- by using the script [build](https://github.com/cloudius-systems/osv/blob/master/scripts/build)
- that builds the kernel from source and fuses it with application files
+- by using the shell script located at `./scripts/build` that builds the kernel from sources and fuses it with application files
 - by using the [capstan tool](https://github.com/cloudius-systems/capstan) that uses *pre-built kernel* and combines it with application files to produce final image